Army Gliding Club (Anglia)

 Dedicated Airfield

-With full use of a 2,424 m (1.5 miles) runway, we fly from Wattisham Flying Station, home to the Apache helicopters of the Army Air Core (AAC).
+With full use of a 2,424 m (1.5 miles) runway, we fly from Wattisham Flying Station, home to the Apache helicopters of the Army Air Corp (AAC).

 Flying takes place outside military operational activities, generally at the weekend, although we occasionally fly on Friday evenings and public holidays.